kennex666/kennex666/README.md

 ### Hello there 👋

 My name is Bảo (a.k.a.
-John Kennex).
+Duong Kennex).
 I'm a software engineer, from Vietnam 🇻🇳.
 I love sharing my knowledge and making meaningful contributions.
 My main focus is Android development (Kotlin and Java Languages), and I am constantly learning new things.
 In my opinion, loyalty, honesty, discipline, and being grateful are essential values.

 ## Some more information